synga-nl/inheritance-finder/README.md

 # Inheritance Finder
 This package can find classes which are extended, implemented or is using a certain trait.
+It builds a cache and uses it to find the desired files.

 ##Usage